Magform/Bomax/README.md

 There could be problems as the 3D printed button does not fit perfectly horizontal as there is a large slack (1mm per side) between the part of the button that slides and the part that stays in place.
 As, with my ender 3, if I decreased this value, the button was no longer able to scroll.
 In any case, the file is provided in STL, for direct printing and in .f3d to eventually modify it with Autodesk Fusion 360 in case you need a greater or lesser slack (if you contact me I can do it for you if the commitments allow me )
+##### Delay between action
+The site that I went to use to integrate alexa with IFTTT needs a delay between an action, which I assume is removable with the premium, so in case you need many actions close to each other you need to go and use another integration method

 ## License